-The routine inspections undertaken at each active wellsite on 3 June 2021 included undertaking a general visual assessment of the operational equipment, storage facilities and associated equipment.
+The routine inspections undertaken at each active wellsite on 21 September 2021 included undertaking a general visual assessment of the operational equipment, storage facilities and associated equipment.

-In general both wellsites were found to be tidy and clean with minimal activity occurring.
+Both wellsites were found to be tidy and clean with minimal activity occurring.
 Additional inspections were also undertaken during the monitoring year, for the purpose of injectate sampling.
 No issues were noted by staff during these visits.